stevebauman/purify/README.md

 #### Custom Configuration Rules

-There's mutliple ways of creating custom rules on the HTML Purifier instance.
+There's multiple ways of creating custom rules on the HTML Purifier instance.

 Below is an example service provider you can use as a starting point to add rules to the instance.
 This provider gives compatibility with Basecamp's Trix WYSIWYG editor: